Heatwaves and trout fishing

 Not enough water

-In most catchments, heatwaves see a reduction in the flow of rivers, this is because hotter temperatures speed up evaporation and streams start to dry.
+In most catchments, hot weather results in a reduction in the flow of rivers, this is because hotter temperatures speed up evaporation and streams start to dry.
 This is compounded by the fact that heat waves are usually associated with high atmospheric pressures that further depresses spring flows.

-To add to the water woes, the demand for water usually increases during heatwaves.
+To add to the water woes, the demand for water usually increases during periods of hot weather.
 Farmers want to use more to save their livelihoods, residential areas use more to keep cool.
-So there is less water, but more demand for it.
+So, there is less water, but more demand for it.
 This causes water levels to drop even faster.

 This chart below, courtesy of the UGSG shows this summer’s water temperature of a Montana freestone river.
 Notice the sharp increase in water temperature that coincides with the start of the recent heatwave.